delmarmoreno/wefox/part1/Exploratory.md

 The next section contains all the payment options this hotel has.
 ### Hotel Map
 The last section of the page is a maps widget with the location and address of the hotel.

+## Payment Page
+After we have selected the hotel room details, we will be transitioned to the payment page.